Skip to content

 Return 0 if current script sourced.

 Comparing BASH_SOURCE to $0 only works, when BASH_SOURCE is different from $0.
 When calling . or source builtin it will be added as an "source" into FUNCNAME array.
-This function returns false, if there exists a source elemtn in FUNCNAME array.
+This function returns false, if there exists a source element in FUNCNAME array.

 L_has_sourced_arguments